DYNATUNE-XL

 In order to investigate compliant suspension behavior on a Strut Suspension, it is fundamental to implement Strut Bending.
 The Damper Piston Rod deforms under Vertical, Lateral and Longitudinal wheel loads and causes thus (significant) changes in the kinematic suspension parameters.

-In DYNATUNE SUSPENSION DESIGN MODULE "EXPERT" Version the Strut Bending Model consists of an Elementary Beam Element representing the Piston Rod of the Damper with the indicated (automatically calculated) geometric dimensions.
-The Strut Model comes with a Specific Tool in the software permitting the user to enter additional needed data like Damper Rod Diameter.
+In the DYNATUNE-XL SUSPENSION DESIGN MODULE "EXPERT" Version the Strut Bending Model consists of an Elementary Beam Element representing the Piston Rod of the Damper with the indicated (automatically calculated) geometric dimensions.
+The Strut Model comes with a Specific Tool in the Module permitting the user to enter additional needed data like Damper Rod Diameter.

 Return to previous ...